Paris Commune (1789–1795): September Massacres

-The Insurrection of 31 May - 2 June 1793
+Insurrection of 31 May – 2 June 1793

 It called for the reinstatement of the Revolutionary Tribunal to try political opponents, and on 10 March 1793, the tribunal was restored.
 On 18 April the Commune announced an insurrection against the convention after the arrest of Jean-Paul Marat.
 Mid May Marat and the Commune supported Robespierre publicly and secretly.
 On 25 May, the Commune demanded that Hébert be released.
 The president of the Convention Maximin Isnard, who had enough of the tyranny of the Commune, threatened with the total destruction of Paris.
 "If the Commune does not unite closely with the people, it violates its most sacred duty", Robespierre said.
 In the afternoon the Commune demanded the creation of a Revolutionary army of sansculottes in every town of France, including 20,000 men to defend Paris.
 The next day the Commune decided to create a revolutionary army of 20,000 men to protect and defend Paris.
 On Saturday 1 June the Commune gathered almost all day.
 Unsatisfied with the result the commune demanded and prepared a "Supplement" to the revolution for the next day.
 Hanriot was ordered to march his National Guard from the town hall to the National Palace.
 "The armed force", Hanriot said, "will retire only when the Convention has delivered to the people the deputies denounced by the Commune."
 The insurrection was organized by the Paris Commune and supported by Montagnards.

 The tribunal presided over the arrest, trial, and execution of the Girondins (see Insurrection of 31 May – 2 June 1793), and the enactment of the law of General Maximum on 29 September 1793.
 It played an essential role in the revolutionary wars following 1793, forming militias and providing weaponry to many of the revolutionary armies during the Reign of Terror.

-The Defeat of the Girondins
+Defeat of the Girondins

 The Commune took charge of routine civic functions but is best known for mobilizing the people towards direct democracy and insurrection when it deemed the Revolution to be in danger, as well as for its campaign to dechristianize the country.
 This campaign of dechristianization was spearheaded by many prominent figures within the Commune, such as the minister of war Jean-Nicolas Pache who sought to disseminate the profoundly anti-clerical work of Jacques Hébert by purchasing thousands of copies of his books and his radical newspaper Le Père Duchesne for free distribution to the public.
 The Hébertists amongst the Communards managed to successfully transform Notre-Dame and numerous other churches into Temples of Reason, further entrenching the Commune's political commitment to the Cult of Reason.
-As the Commune became increasingly radical and Jacobin-dominated it aligned itself with radical left Montagnard ideas and policies, and was headed by Pierre Gaspard Chaumette and Hébert himself from November 1792 - some of the most extreme voices within the Commune - until their overthrow and eventual execution, along with 91 other members of the Commune, as part of the Thermidorian coup in July 1794.
+As the Commune became increasingly radical and Jacobin-dominated it aligned itself with radical left Montagnard ideas and policies, and was headed by Pierre Gaspard Chaumette and Hébert himself from November 1792 – some of the most extreme voices within the Commune – until their overthrow and eventual execution, along with 91 other members of the Commune, as part of the Thermidorian coup in July 1794.